scottmaran/scottmaran.github.io/README.md

 3. **Skate**: Use the arrow keys (or WASD) to build momentum around the ice.
 Turning has inertia—just like NHL '93.
 4. **Thread the bench**: Static computer players line the benches and crease.
 You can’t skate or shoot through them, so weave around those hitboxes like you would in NHL '93.
 5. **Navigate**: When the dashed outline and HUD prompt show a hotspot (About, Projects, Contact), press `Enter` to open that section.
 Press `Esc` to release the controls and return to normal page navigation.
 6. **Customize NPCs**: Use the Customize drawer to change your jersey and tweak the NPC count (0–6) or sprite theme.
 Want only the goalie on the ice?
 Drop the count to 1.
 Want a full bench of a specific team?
 Pick their sprite and bump it back up.
-The live scoreboard beneath the controls tracks goals scored when you fire pucks into the net with <kbd>P</kbd>.
+The live scoreboard beneath the controls tracks goals scored when you fire pucks into the net with <kbd>P</kbd>, and after each goal the action pauses for a second while the puck and player reset to center ice.
 7. **Fallback**: If you are on a touch device or prefer standard navigation, use the fallback links under the rink—they always point to the same destinations.

 ### Hotspot Config Reference (`assets/config/hotspots.json`)